 QMFGs,a=i=12Vs,Oi*Prob(a|Oi)

-Conversion from state-option values to state-action values allowed us model participants’ behavior using softmax choice over a mixture of action values specified by each of the three models we consider.
+Conversion from state-option values to state-action values allowed us to model participants’ behavior using softmax choice over a mixture of action values specified by each of the three models we consider.

 For comparison, agents also implemented a flat model-based controller.
 To calculate the value of action a1 in state S1, the model-based controller maintained the Stage 1 transition probabilities T(S1,a1,Sj), the set of actions available from each Stage 2 state, denoted A(Sj), the transition probabilities from each Stage 2 action a2 ∈ A(Sj) to each reward state Sk, denoted T(Sj,a2,Sk), and the current value of each reward state, denoted V(Sk).
 (The values of reward states were learned by prediction error update after every trial with learning rate α.)
 It then calculated the value of option a1 in state S1 according to: